-From when I was a pre-teen I began cooking and baking, saving and researching recipes and techniques, occasionally taking courses online or in a local class.
+From when I was a tween, I began cooking and baking, saving and researching recipes and techniques, occasionally taking courses online or in a local class.
 I am convinced good results come not just from the recipes, but from the techniques.
 A recipe has to be well written to understand the preparation techniques.
 The more you learn why you do something, the better cook or baker you will be.
 A simple example a lot of people already know is the difference between folding an ingredient into a batter as opposed to mixing it in.
 The science behind it is how much incorporated air you want to be in the mixture.

 I also am interested in the nutritional ingredients in recipes, hence why I always put that information on the bottom of each recipe.
 I like to know how many calories I am eating and how many carbs, fats, and sugars are in it.
 If I think my recipe is a low calorie one, or a low carb, sugar, or fat one, I will tell you upfront and I have cross-referenced them in the low calorie section as well.
 Also included in these low calorie recipes is how many Weight Watcher points that low calorie recipe is for those of you interested in knowing that.